OROHealth/gom-jabbar/botney-trap/README.md

 ### Google Cloud.

-Once the Cloud SDK is installed in your system. **_Make sure the Cloud Build and Cloud Run APIs are enabled_** in your project as well as billing.
+Once the Cloud SDK is installed in your system. **_Make sure the Cloud Build and Cloud Run APIs are enabled_** in your project [Check here](https://console.cloud.google.com/apis/library/cloudbuild.googleapis.com) and [here](https://console.cloud.google.com/apis/library/run.googleapis.com) .
 After that please do the following:

 1.  go ahead and authenticate using the `gcloud auth login` command.
 2. Grab your project ID and paste it in the `.env` file located in the botney-trap folder.
 Set it as the value for the `GCP_PROJECT_ID` variable.